marco-vrinssen/Bento-Shortcuts-Classic/README.md

 `/gx` - Restart the graphics engine.
 `/le` - Toggle the display of LUA errors.
 `/rl` - Reload the UI, restart the graphics engine, and clear the game cache.

+## Right Click Menu Entries
+Simply right-click on the player frame or name and copy the corresponding link.